 This collection consists of personal papers belonging to the Sheets family.
 It is primarily composed of correspondence to and from family members, dating from 1845 to 1910.

-Jacob Sheets (1828-98) and his family moved from Shenandoah County, Va., to Vermillion (now Vermilion), Edgar County, Ill., during the 1850s.
+Jacob Sheets (1828-1898) and his family moved from Shenandoah County, Virginia, to Vermillion (now Vermilion), Edgar County, Illinois, during the 1850s.
 Jacob and his wife, Edith, had four children: George, Sarah (Sallie), Elizabeth (Lizzie), and Clarence.
 Jacob's occupation was a blacksmith, but he also traveled extensively in southern Illinois and Indiana as a minister of the United Brethren Church.
-He was drafted into Co.
-H, 34th Ill.
-Vol. Inf., and served from Mar.
-23 to July 12, 1865.
-During the late 1880s Jacob and Edith returned to Shenandoah County.
+He was drafted into Company H, 34th Illinois Volunteer Infantry, and served from March 23, 1865 to July 12, 1865.
+During the late 1880s Jacob and Edith returned to Shenandoah County, Virginia.

-This collection contains Sheets family correspondence, including letters between Jacob and Edith while he was in the army and on the church circuit.
-Edith exchanged frequent letters with family members in Virginia and Indiana, including references to the weather, crops, prices, religion, family matters, and hardships and destruction from the war.
-In addition, Jacob corresponded with people associated with the Church, discussing membership, finances, and religious beliefs.
+The collection contains Sheets family correspondence, including letters between Jacob and Edith Sheets while Jacob was in the army and on the church circuit.
+Edith exchanged frequent letters with family members in Virginia and Indiana, discussing the weather, crops, prices, religion, family matters, and hardships and destruction from the war.
+In addition, Jacob corresponded with people associated with the United Brethren Church, discussing membership, finances, and religious beliefs.
 The collection also contains correspondence of the Sheets children and of relatives and friends.

-Helen Russell of Urbana, Ill., widow of James Russell, donated the collection to the Library in 1987.
-Mrs. Karl Zander of Paris, Ill., added several items to the collection, also in 1987.
+Helen Russell of Urbana, Illinois, donated the collection to the Library in 1987.
+Mrs. Karl Zander of Paris, Illinois, added several items to the collection, also in 1987.

 View full finding aid and PDF box/folder list